The time to create an NFT marketplace website is now. People spend billions of dollars on fancy digital assets, so why not build a business out of it?

 New niche in crypto

 NFTs are a relatively new concept in crypto.
 This notion of cryptographically secure and verifiable ownership of digital (and sometimes even physical) assets develops as we speak.
+At the same time, the momentum NFT has been gaining has led to the appearance of a burgeoning business selling NFT domain names.

 What is NFT?